caedm/wall-ink/README.md

 The [ESP8266 by Espressif Systems](https://en.wikipedia.org/wiki/ESP8266) is similar to an Arduino, but has 10uA deep-sleep function and built-in WiFi with a full TCP/IP stack.
 The ESP8266 is also low cost, and fully compatible with the Arduino IDE.
 So for under $3, you get a microprocessor that is perfect for this project.

 ## Why e-ink?
 Is it a touch display?
 In order to run the device for over a year on a set of AA batteries, we needed to use the lowest power screen possible.
 Since e-ink screens can hold their image even with the power removed, this is by far the lowest power option out there.
-To keep the cost down, the class of e-ink screens we chose from Waveshare / Good Display do not have touch screen capability.
+To keep the cost down, the type of [e-ink screens] we chose from Waveshare / Good Display does not have touch screen capability.

 ## What skills and tools  will I need to complete this project?
 Building the wall-ink hardware will require some basic soldering 3d printing skills and tools.
 Some basic electronics experience would be useful when trying to find all the right [parts.](https://github.com/caedm/wall-ink/wiki/partslist) The software end of the project will require the use of the Arduino IDE to flash the firmware, and a simple web server to run the [wall-ink-server](https://github.com/caedm/wall-ink-server).